 The District continued to provide instructions on how to install a rain barrel with each order.
 The District worked with Openlands to create a YouTube video that demonstrates how to install a rain barrel.
-(See storyboards on the enclosed thumb drive.)
+(See storyboards linked here.)

 Potential Volume